Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

 Objective Review

-Reviewers are expected to provide constructive, fair, and objective feedback based on scientific merit and relevance to oncology.
-Personal opinions and inappropriate language are unacceptable.
+Reviewers provide constructive, fair, and objective feedback based solely on scientific merit and relevance.
+Personal opinions or offensive language are prohibited.

 Confidentiality